 Which one should you use?

 Already on GitHub Actions?
 Use github/github-mcp-server.
-It covers CI/CD alongside everything else GitHub offers.
+Now at v1.0.0 with toolset filtering — use --toolsets to load only CI/CD tools.
 One server, no additional setup.

 Using CircleCI?
-The official CircleCI MCP server is the obvious choice — and it has the best diagnostic tooling of any CI/CD MCP server.
+The official CircleCI MCP server is the obvious choice — now with 17 tools and the best diagnostic tooling of any CI/CD MCP server.

-On Azure DevOps? microsoft/azure-devops-mcp with Entra ID authentication.
+On Azure DevOps?
+Try the new Remote MCP Server preview (https://mcp.dev.azure.com/{org}) for zero-setup hosted access.
+Or use microsoft/azure-devops-mcp locally with Entra ID authentication.
 If you’re on Visual Studio 2026, it’s already built in.

 Security considerations